Oral thrush is an infection in your mouth usually caused by a fungus (yeast) called Candida albicans. It is usually harmless.

 - a white or cream-coloured patch on your tongue, the inside of your cheeks, or the roof of your mouth

-- pain or soreness in your mouth or throat
+- pain in your mouth or throat

 - red sores and cracks in the corners of your mouth